Cat and Dog Teeth Cleaning in Muncie, IN

 Contact us so we can set up your pet’s dental exam!

-In-Hospital Teeth Cleanings for Pets
+In-Hospital Teeth Cleanings for Cats and Dogs

 In addition to taking care of your pet’s teeth at home, we also recommend routine cleanings at our animal hospital.
 These cleanings are especially important for pets that develop plaque and tartar buildup more quickly—by this point, brushing will not be enough to remove the buildup.
 At Maplewood Animal Hospital, we perform complete anesthesia dental cleanings in order to clean your pet’s teeth as thoroughly as possible.
 This includes: